No two people experience obsessive-compulsive disorder (OCD) the same. In fact, when it comes to diagnosis, OCD can be a broad definition.

 This subtype can enter the consciousness and get people trying to think “just right”.

-For example, let’s say someone is completing a task where their OCD comes in very prevalent.
-In order to make things perfect, they’ll think of a sentence or random arrangement of words over and over again until they get the task “just right”.
-This is almost a mental exercise to make sure the physical outcome is accomplished perfectly.
+For example, let’s say someone is completing a task and their OCD is triggered.
+To make things perfect, they’ll think of a sentence or random arrangement of words over and over again until they get the task “just right.”
+This is a mental exercise to make sure the physical outcome is accomplished perfectly.

 People who struggle with this subtype usually believe this kind of arrangement will protect them in ways.
 Sometimes from something dangerous, sometimes from negative opinions of others.